If there’s one thing I’ve learned about Clevelanders in the time I’ve been running this blog, it’s this: CLEVELAND LOVES CHRISTMAS.

 The Hoag family house is the most over-the-top in the neighborhood, with hundreds of lighting elements in their front and side yard.

-The displays can be enjoyed from Thanksgiving night through January 1, 2023 starting at 6 p.m. each evening.
+The displays can be enjoyed from Thanksgiving night through January 1, 2026 starting at 5:30 p.m. each evening.
 Kids can even visit with Santa Friday-Sunday from 6-9 p.m.

-Note that residents ask that you don’t park in the cul-de-sac itself; there are several nearby residential you streets you can park on and walk over.
+Note that residents ask that you don’t park in the cul-de-sac itself; there are several nearby residential streets you can park on and walk over.
 More info here.

 3. Petkovsek Family Christmas Lights